 The business structure is a hierarchy of business units.
 No business structure is created out-of-box for Genesys Rules System; the business structure must be configured in Genesys Administrator or Configuration Manager.
-For customers who are using the Genesys Rules System with intelligent Workload Distribution, the business structure is created in iWD Manager and then synchronized with Configuration Server, after which it becomes available for use by the Genesys Rules System.
+For customers who are using the Genesys Rules System with intelligent Workload Distribution, the business structure is created in iWD Manager (iWD pre-8.5.0) or iWD GAX Plug-in (IWD post-8.5.0) and then synchronized with Configuration Server, after which it becomes available for use by the Genesys Rules System.